preesm/preesm.github.io/_tutos/09-spider.md

 ## Spider library

 The Spider runtime is provided as a library when building a dynamically reconfigurable application.
-Pre-built versions of the Spider library are available in the following archive \[[link](/assets/tutos/spider/spider_lib.zip)\], with both a debug and a release versions.
+Pre-built versions of the Spider library are available in the [release page on GitHub](https://github.com/preesm/spider/releases), with both a debug and a release versions.
 Currently provided library binaries are compatible with:

 *   **GCC**: libSpider.so.
 *   **Visual Studio**: Spider.dll and Spider.lib.